yashraj2021/laptop-category/README.md

 Click --> https://xyz-test.netlify.app/

-Go to Categories tab and click on Laptop.
+Go to Categories tab and click on Laptop Category.